raonyguimaraes/pynnotator/docs/getting_started.rst

 ============
 - Docker Compose
 or
-- Ubuntu 16.04 LTS or Red Hat/CentOS 7
+- Ubuntu 16.04 LTS or RedHat/CentOS 7
 - Python 2 or 3

 How to run it?
 ==============

-Requires at least 65GB of disk space during installation and 35GB after installed.
+Requires at least 65GB of disk space.

 1º Method::